gamaiun/GithubSleuthWeb/README.md

 This project was developed using Gatsby, a modern front-end framework built upon React.
 Styling was achieved using styled-components library.
 For navigation between pages, Gatsby's Link component was employed.
 The project features a responsive card component that scales in size based on user interactions.
 This dynamic behavior is achieved using React's state management and CSS transformations.

-Test with your own Github username, or try one of these:
+Test with your own Github username!

-torvalds
-- Creator of Linux
-tj
-- Author of Express.js
-gaearon
-- Co-author of Redux
-yyx990803
-- Creator of Vue.js
-mojombo
-- Tom Preston-Werner, co-founder of GitHub